CarolineDelva/Project-SQL-Alchemy-Caroline-Delva/README.md

 #### Climate Analysis and Exploration

 To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+All of the following analysis should be completed using

 * Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.